slavaaaaaaaaaa/coolconsulting.lol/meshsides.md

 permalink: /meshsides/
 toplink: false
 ---
-On October 25, 2025 we're hosting a Meshtastic workshop at BSides PDX: we're dubbing it meshSides '25.
-There you'll receive this hardware kit for your cost of entry:
+On October 25, 2025 we hosted a Meshtastic workshop at BSidesPDX: we dubbed it _meshSides '25_.
+If you were there, you received this hardware kit for your cost of entry:

 ![](assets/meshsides-kit.png)